swiftlang/docs/best-practices/Sources/BestPractices.docc/best-practices/best-practice-content.md

 Contributions to best practice content require coordination with the Ecosystem steering group.
 The group is establishing review processes and building an initial set of guides before broadening participation.

+The Ecosystem steering group is also reviewing the best practices after every new minor Swift release to ensure the best practices stay up-to-date and relevant.

 ### Create a guidance article